jewelsofthought/neshama/site/posts/parashot/Terumah.md

 description: Exodus 25:1-27:19
 tags:
   - todo
-date: 2021-02-02T04:16:14.428Z
+date: 2023-02-25T00:16:14.428Z
 ---

+## Introduction

+### Mishkan

-[משׁכן]{dir="rtl"}, generally translated as the Tabernacle, means a dwelling place.
+[משׁכן]{dir="rtl"} &mdash; _Mishkan_, generally translated as the Tabernacle, means a dwelling place.
 It is meant to be a resting place for G-d's Presence amongst us.
 Where and how could we manifest such a space today?

 Actually, the idea that such a place could exist is revolutionary in its own right.
 Most of the pagan beliefs contained a place (like, in heaven) where the G-d's resided.
-Upon occasion they would decide to descend and mess with humans, but they had no dwelling place here on earth, especially not the "king of the gods"
+Upon occasion they would decide to descend and mess with humans, but they had no dwelling place here on earth, especially not the "king of the gods".

+The statute to build the [משׁכן]{dir="rtl"} (_Mishkan_) speaks to the principle that we must first manifest something in our reality, make an effort of some sort, before G-d will respond.

+### Golden Calf

+The overriding impression I receive from the _Parasha_ is that G-d needed Moses to be away from the people long enough for the sin of the Golden Calf to occur.

+In a similar vein, G-d "strengthened/hardened" Pharaoh's heart so that the people may experience G-d's Mighty Hand.

+Something else to note, is although the Sin of the Golden Calf almost caused the destruction of the people of the Exodus, it was the sin of the spies that resulted in that generation not being allowed to enter the Holy Land, even though, at face value, it seems that the former sin was the more egregrious.

+<p style="text-align: center"> *&nbsp;*&nbsp;*&nbsp;*&nbsp;* </p>

+While Moses was receiving the instructions for the building of the _Mishkan_, His people were building their own version of the "dwelling place" of G-d in the only way they knew.
+Even if it was meant to be a statue to Moses (then why a calf?), it was still an attempt to maintain a connection with **HaShem**, because through Moses we had a relationship, however rocky, with **HaShem**, that had freed us from bondage, and sustained us to this point.

 <details>
 <summary class='button is-outlined'>
 Straight lines of the Temple &nbsp;<i class='fa fa-solid fa-caret-down'></i>
 </summary>
 <p>
-**NOTE**: On the design of the temple, I must point out that it is made up of mostly straight lines...
+On the design of the temple, I must point out that it is made up of mostly straight lines...
 </p>
 </details>

 ## Chapter 25

 v2] _Terumah_ - Uplifting